-The FATF and the Middle East and North Africa Financial Action Task Force (MENAFATF) jointly conducted an assessment of Bahrain’s anti-money laundering and counter-terrorist financing (AML/CFT) system.
-The assessment is a comprehensive review of the effectiveness of the country’s AML/CFT system and its level of compliance with the FATF Recommendations.
+The FATF and the Middle East and North Africa Financial Action Task Force (MENAFATF) jointly conducted an assessment of Bahrain's AML/CFT system, based on the 2012 FATF Recommendations, and using the 2013 Methodology.
+The assessment is a comprehensive review of the effectiveness of Bahrain's AML/CFT system and its level of compliance with the FATF Recommendations.

 At the time of the on-site visit, Bahrain’s national risk assessment was ongoing.
 Although the country demonstrated a moderate level of understanding of its money laundering and terrorist financing risks, it should use the risk assessment, incorporating information from outside Bahrain, to further strengthen its measures.
 This includes amending the terrorism offence, which is currently inconsistent with the Terrorist Financing Convention, and pursuing both money laundering and terrorist financing in line with the country’s risk profile.

 Bahrain has identified a subset of non-profit organisations for potential terrorism abuse.
 However, the country currently applies restrictive obligations on all non-profit organisations operating in Bahrain.
 In line with the FATF’s requirements, the country should implement mitigation measures that are commensurate to the risks.